 From our offices in the harbour of Newhaven, East Sussex, our systems are connected to the H.M.
 Customs Chief and NES portals.
 This enables our highly trained and skilled staff to manage inbound customs clearances and outbound freight declarations.

 Our services are focused on Newhaven, but our badges cover all of the principal south coasts Ro/Ro harbours.
-Therefore enabling us to serve Dover, Newhaven.
+Therefore, enabling us to serve Dover, Newhaven.
 Portsmouth and Southampton, along with several other harbours.
 In addition, we also cover the Channel tunnel.

 All of this information, for each and every consignment, must be provided to the clearing agent at the point of exportation.
 An export entry, detailing the journey to be undertaken and the customs status of the cargo will be prepared.